Physical Distancing Measures

-We are in the process of placing signs which indicate maximum occupancy and 50% occupancy in classrooms, with more signs bound for gathering rooms and common areas.
-On classrooms with two doors, signs are going up to differentiate which to use for entering or exiting.
-You will also see occupancy signs in elevator cars and on the call buttons.
+We placed signs which indicate maximum occupancy and 50% occupancy in classrooms, with more signs bound for gathering rooms and common areas.
+On classrooms with two doors, signs were place to differentiate which to use for entering or exiting.
+You can also see occupancy signs in elevator cars and on the call buttons.

 Outdoor event participation should be restricted to a maximum number of 10 participants.
 Indoor event attendance should not exceed 50 percent of the capacity of the space where the event is being held.
 Participants must wear face coverings and follow physical distancing guidelines.
 Pre-registration is required for all co-curricular student activities or attendance must be recorded.
 More information on student events is in the Student page of the Roadmap.

-Furniture may be reconfigured, reduced, or marked to achieve physical distancing in offices, classrooms, and shared spaces by the office or department who occupies the space.
+Furniture has been reconfigured, reduced, or marked to achieve physical distancing in offices, classrooms, and shared spaces by the office or department who occupies the space.

-- Additional study locations will be available, allowing for many more students than normal to complete online coursework on our campuses while appropriately physical distancing.
+- Additional study locations are available, allowing for many more students than normal to complete online coursework on our campuses while appropriately physical distancing.

 - The university has very limited storage capacity for furniture removal.
 Please contact Frank Gonzalez, Director of Materials Management and Logistics for help with furniture reconfiguration.

 - With less furniture in the Albert B. Alkek Library and common areas in buildings, additional places have been transformed so that you can study and complete online coursework while physical distancing – including the LBJ Student Center Ballrooms.